carbon-design-system/carbon/README.md

 ```
 npm install -S carbon-components-react carbon-components carbon-icons
+# Or, with yarn
+yarn add carbon-components-rect carbon-components carbon-icons
 ```

 1. These components require the use of [Webpack](http://webpack.github.io/docs/tutorials/getting-started/) in your project.
 See our [`webpack.config.js`](/.storybook/webpack.config.js) for an example configuration.